grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/02 Advanced Examples.md

 excerpt: 'Advanced Examples using the k6 Scenario API - Using multiple scenarios, different environment variables and tags per scenario.'
 ---

-Besides making it easier to model workloads, scenarios have a second benefit of adding separation of test logic.
+You can use multiple scenarios in one script, and these scenarios can be run in sequence or in parallel.
+So besides helping you model workloads, scenarios can also help you make more flexible and composable test logic.
-As you can split scenarios across in different VU [lifecycle functions](/using-k6/test-lifecycle), you can use scenarios to:
+Some ways that you can use scenarios include the following:
 - Sequence workloads
 - Add per-scenario tags and environment variables
 - Make scenario-specific thresholds.
+- Run scenarios in different VU [lifecycle functions](/using-k6/test-lifecycle),

 ## Sequence multiple scenarios